musmansyed94/Xeneta_framework/README.md

 ## Step 1: Create database and user

-Open PowerShell and connect as the `postgres` user:
+Open PowerShell and connect as the `postgres` user or superuser if different:

 ```powershell
 psql -U postgres